 - Build partnerships through Professional Learning Community (PLC) meetings and other events

-- Provide a clearinghouse of books, curricula, and instructional materials for educators
+- Host a clearinghouse of books, curricula, and instructional materials for educators

 Our team will tailor professional development to meet the unique needs of a requesting district.
 Working in partership, we aim to help districts identify and achieve programmatic goals.
 Our services are constantly evolving based upon the latest research as well as the changing needs of schools and classrooms.
 We welcome your requests for assistance, as well as your input to improve our services.